Innanetape

 Innanetape (stylized as INNANETAPE) is the debut mixtape by American rapper Vic Mensa.
-It was released on September 30, 2013, as a free digital download.
+It was released on September 30, 2013, as a free download.
 The mixtape features guest appearances from Chance the Rapper, Ab-Soul, Rockie Fresh and BJ the Chicago Kid, as well as the production that was provided by Boi-1da, Hit-Boy, Cam for J.U.S.T.I.C.E.
 League, Tae Beast, DJ Dahi, Om'Mas Keith, Christian Rich and Mensa himself.

 Background

 Vic Mensa told MTV; the inspiration for the mixtape came from him "tweakin' one night with a lot of friends at his homegirl's house."
 The following day he began recording material for mixtape, already had chosen the title Innanetape.
 The title is a combination of the words "internet" and "mixtape".

 On August 30, 2013, Vic Mensa released a trailer for the mixtape parodying the beating of fellow Chicago rapper DJ Nate, who got robbed earlier in 2013.
-The video also revealed a September 30, 2013 release date for the mixtape.
-The mixtape featured guest appearances by Chance the Rapper, Ab-Soul, Rockie Fresh and BJ The Chicago Kid, along with production from Boi-1da, Hit-Boy, Tae Beast, DJ Dahi, The Maven Boys, Cam of J.U.S.T.I.C.E.
-League, Michael Uzowuru, Christian Rich and Mensa himself.
+The video also revealed a September 30, 2013, release date for the mixtape.
+The mixtape featured guest appearances by Chance the Rapper, Ab-Soul, Rockie Fresh and BJ the Chicago Kid, along with production from Boi-1da, Hit-Boy, Tae Beast, DJ Dahi, the Maven Boys, Cam of J.U.S.T.I.C.E.
+League, Michael Uzowuru, Christian Rich, and Mensa himself.
 Following the mixtape's release, Mensa toured with J. Cole and Wale.